Colorado web designer plans Supreme Court appeal to decline same-sex wedding clients

 Mr. Phillips has been in and out of court following his 2012 refusal to create a wedding cake for a same-sex couple.
 The baker said his faith defines marriage as being between one man and one woman, and he couldn’t fulfill that request.
 His refusal put him in the crosshairs of the Colorado Civil Rights Commission.

-A 2018 Supreme Court ruling in Mr. Phillips’s favor centered on how the commission had treated the Christian baker, not on free speech and free exercise issues.
+A 2018 Supreme Court ruling in Mr. Phillips’ favor centered on how the commission had treated the Christian baker, not on free speech and free exercise issues.

 Ms. Smith and her attorney said they hope to bring those same questions to the high court.